microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 - Internal table constructor arguments and properties have been removed from `TableAttribute`.

-- An `isInternalTable` constructor argument and an `IsInternalTable` property were added to `TableDescriptor`.
+- The runtime will now determine if a table needs to be marked as internal.

-Internal tables provide processing sources a way to create tables that require data cookers but do not declare build table actions.
-If using internal tables today, please update the table attribute and table descriptor appropriately.
+- Extensions tables, those that require data cookers, must provide a build table method.

 ### Engine Execution Results